 Texts, speeches, homilies

-Dublin's Archbishop Martin: cherish gay relationships but reserve marriage for heterosexual couples06 May 2015
+Dublin's Archbishop Martin: cherish gay relationships but reserve marriage for heterosexual couples

 The Archbishop of Dublin set out his vision for an “ethic of equality” in which gay people and their relationships are recognised and cherished while marriage is reserved for heterosexual couples only.
 Archbishop Diarmuid Martin was speaking to diocesan communications officers at All Hallows’, Dublin, on Wednesday, ahead of the referendum on whether the constitution should be changed to allow for gay marriage to be legalised.

 Read the full speech below: